hibtc/cpymad/doc/installation/windows.rst

 Build cpymad
 ~~~~~~~~~~~~

-Download the `cpymad source`_.
-Then go to the pymad folder and build as
+Download and extract the latest `cpymad release`_.
+Then go to the cpymad
-follows:
+folder and build as follows:

 .. code-block:: bat